elmorem/context-cleaner/TODO/REFACTOR_SERVICES_MGMT.md

 - Update architectural diagrams / README summary to reflect supervisor concept.

 ### Phase 1 – Supervisor Skeleton
+- Implement Proto parsing and transport framing for Unix/tcp endpoints.
+- Provide stub transport for Windows with detailed TODO comments and signal future implementation.
 - Create a `ServiceSupervisor` (or similar) module that:
   - Owns `ServiceOrchestrator` instance and recorded service state.
   - Listens on the chosen IPC endpoint.